-You're flying to the Antilles and want to explore Fort-de-France with Google Maps open and no nasty surprises on your bill.
-An eSIM for Martinique gives you data from minute one: install it at home, land, and you're connected, without looking for a phone booth or relying on hotel Wi-Fi.
+You're flying to the Antilles and want to step into Fort-de-France with Google Maps open and no nasty surprises on your bill.
+The eSIM for Martinique gives you data from minute one: you install it at home, land, and you're already connected, without having to find an internet café or rely on hotel Wi-Fi.
 In this guide, you'll see what coverage the island has, how many gigabytes you really need, and how to get it ready before you leave.

 Does an eSIM work in Martinique?

 The advantage over buying a local SIM is that you don't waste time looking for a store in Le Lamentin or filling out paperwork with your passport.
-The eSIM is already installed on your phone, with a data plan contracted for the exact days you're on the island.
-Being a digital chip that is downloaded, you can have everything sorted from your couch a week before you fly.
+The eSIM is already installed on your mobile, with a data plan contracted for the exact days you are on the island.
+Being a downloadable digital chip, you can have everything sorted from your couch a week before flying.

 Coverage and operators on the island

-Coverage in Martinique is solid throughout the tourist coast and very good in cities.
-The main networks are Orange Caraïbe, SFR Caraïbe, and Free, heirs of the major French operators.
+Coverage in Martinique is solid along the entire tourist coast and very good in cities.
+The main networks are Orange Caraïbe, SFR Caraïbe, and Free, heirs to the large French operators.
 Your eSIM relies on the best available signal at all times, without you having to manually select it.

 These are the areas where you can expect good 4G/5G signal:

-- Fort-de-France and Le Lamentin: strong urban coverage, ideal for working or making video calls.
+- Fort-de-France and Le Lamentin: powerful urban coverage, ideal for working or video calls.

 - Les Trois-Îlets and Sainte-Anne: beach and hotel area, good signal on the shore.

-- Mount Pelée and northern villages: decent coverage on the road, with some weak spots between mountains and jungle.
+- Mount Pelée and northern villages: decent road coverage, with some weak spots between mountains and jungle.

-- Beaches of Les Anses-d'Arlet: sufficient signal for maps and messaging, though lower in very isolated coves.
+- Les Anses-d'Arlet beaches: sufficient signal for maps and messaging, though low in very isolated coves.

 In the mountainous interior and on hiking trails, the signal drops.
-Download offline maps of the island before venturing into the northern rainforest.
+Download offline maps of the island before heading into the northern rainforest.

-How many GB do you need for your trip?
+How many GB do you need depending on your trip?

 To answer quickly: a week of tourism in Martinique is well covered with 3-5 GB.
 If you make a lot of video calls, upload photos to social media, or work from the beach, increase to 10 GB or a renewable plan.
-For a two-week road trip, aim for 10-15 GB with plenty of margin.
+For two weeks of a road trip, aim for 10-15 GB with plenty of room to spare.

 This table gives you a realistic reference based on your travel style: